K0V0/betterMouseover/README.md

 betterMouseover.js
 ==================

-betterMouseover is a small jquery plugin which purpose is to avoid run some action on accidental mouseovering element.
+betterMouseover is a small jquery plugin which purpose is to avoid firing some action on accidental mouseovering element.

 For example, You are changing background image of some section while reading and hovering items in menu.
-In cases when the user is going too fast trought menu items, you probably don't want to transform your page into stroboscope :D. Also It looks nice and smooth when you use transitions, but they require some time to start and complete.
+In cases when the user is going too fast trought menu items, your page can be transformed into stroboscope or cpu burner.
+Also many times you are using transitions when switching from one image to another for better and smoother look of page, but they take some time to show/disssapear/change.

-Using this plugin, you can avoid this behavior.
-User will go trought items and if he "stays" over any for a given amount of time, action will be fired.
+Using this plugin, you can avoid this unwanted behavior.
+User will go trought items and if he "stays" over any for a given amount of time, action will be fired then.

 For tryout see my Fiddle:
 [betterMouseover on JSFiddle](http://jsfiddle.net/Kovo/Y3wzJ/19/)